 Once inside, marvel at the vast domed roof.
-Gaze up to see the Oculus: the eye in the roof of the temple of all gods, gazing up to heaven from a cast concrete dome that has withstood earthquakes and storms and wars for nearly 2,000 years.
+Gaze up to see the Oculus: the eye to heaven in the roof of the temple of all gods, gazing up to the sky from a cast concrete dome that has withstood earthquakes and storms and wars for nearly 2,000 years.

 Of course, it does!
 But the genius engineers who built that dome with its oculus in the center also built drains in the marble floor, way below the hole.
 It leaks by design.

 This is also one of the only buildings in Rome in which the original marble interior is largely still intact, thanks to it having been in ceremonial use since the fall of Rome, and only the external marble and bronze having been raided for other purposes.
 The quality of the original marblework is astounding.

 The building was turned into a Christian church in the 7th century, and as a result survived many of the ‘repurposing’ of materials for other buildings (usually other churches), though the bronzework on its portico was raided to produce the uncharacteristically ugly Bernini altar that currently stands in the center of St. Peter’s Basilica.

-As an important church, in the nineteenth century it also became the resting place for Italy’s short-lived royal family, and also houses the tomb of the artist Rafael.
+As an important church, in the nineteenth century it also became the resting place for Italy’s short-lived royal family, and also houses the tomb of the artist Raphael.